eclipse-opensmartclide/smartclide-db-api/docs/index.md

-# smartclide-db-api
+# eclipse-opensmartclide-db-api

-A RESTful API for accessing the SmartCLIDE database (MongoDB).
+A RESTful API for accessing the resources of the internal OpenSmartCLIDE database.
 The API exposes the following endpoints:

 ## /users (GET,POST,PUT,DELETE)